 The proxy interest is an amount of interest that is earned to provide compensation for the cost of the Proxy Investment on the Term Start Date.
 The proxy interest is approximated by the value of amortizing the cost of the Proxy Investment over the Term to zero.
 The formula for proxy interest involves the calculation of: (i) the beginning Proxy Value (the formula for which varies depending on the Crediting Method, as previously discussed), and (ii) the time remaining during the Term.
 The time remaining during the Term is equal to the number of days remaining in the Term divided by the Term length.
-The Term length is 365 days for a 1-year Term Index Option; 1,095 days for a 3-year Term Index Option; and 2,190 days for a 6-year Term Index Option.
+The Term length is equal to the number of days from the Term End Date.
 The proxy interest may be significantly different from current interest rates available on interest bearing investments.